willstepp/writings/hunger/hunger.md

 ~

 In the morning there was frost on the ground.
 He shivered from the cold and when he got up the first thing he did was gather wood and kindle a fire to keep warm.
 A fog was moving over the wilds so that he could not see his village from this distance.

 That is good, he thought as he stoked the embers of the fire.
 It is better not to see it.

-Then out of the mist a dark shape emerged.
+Soon out of the mist a dark shape emerged.
 It approached from the direction of the village gate and upon reaching him set down a bowl of deer meat at his feet and knelt beside him.
 Mika took up the bowl ate its contents greedily and then licked the grease from his fingertips.
-He ate like an animal.
+He ate like an animal but was so hungry he was not ashamed.

 You look like you have not slept.